-The impact of inflation on our operating results has been moderate in recent years, reflecting generally lower rates of inflation in the economy.
+The impact of inflation on our operating results has been moderate in recent years, reflecting generally lower rates of inflation in the economies in which we operate.
 While inflation has not had, and we do not expect that it will have, a material impact upon operating results, there is no assurance that our business will not be affected by inflation in the future.